tenzir/tenzir/docs/docs/use-vast/ingest/README.md

 Passing a schema type via `--type` is necessary because the NDJSON objects are just a collection of fields.
 VAST cannot know how to name the corresponding table without an external hint.
-See the section on [mapping input records to schemas](#map-input-records-to-schemas) for details.
+See the section on [mapping events to schemas](#map-events-to-schemas) for details.

 ### CSV